 This shoe offers an average level of foot protection, utilizing 24 mm of cushioning in the forefoot with 28 mm in the heel.
 The cushioning itself is responsive and springy without any "mush" factor; it does feel like running on air.
 The Caldera protects from underfoot hazards, but some of the sharper rocks and sticks can still be felt underfoot with a direct impact.

-The toe cap is pretty tough and not super flexible, offering a great level of protection from stubs.
+The toe cap is pretty tough and not super flexible, and provides an excellent level of protection from stubs.
 The overlay is fairly breathable, doing a decent job keeping out trail debris.

-The level of protection is adequate, but not as protective as harder trail shoe options like the Scarpa Spin Ultra, which integrates a rock plate in addition to its cushioning for added protection.
+The level of protection is adequate, but not as protective as harder trail shoe options.

 The Caldera offers decent sensitivity; you can feel underfoot hazards while still being protected.
 Given the level of cushioning, it's not the most sensitive shoe out there, making it a good option for longer distances, as well as short trail adventures.